rmaarle/me41035/content/pages/travel.rst

 Airplane
 --------

+**Beware that Schiphol has had staff shortages and wait times may be very long.**

 `Schiphol International Airport <https://www.schiphol.nl/en/>`_ is one of the central airports.
 All the well-known airlines are flying from and to Schiphol on a daily base.
 Transportation from Schiphol Airport to Delft is possible by public transport or the special taxi service called Schiphol Travel Taxi.
 There is a direct train connection between Schiphol International Airport and Delft railway station (`plan your train journey <https://www.ns.nl/en>`_).
 Travelling